cncf/tag-app-delivery/platforms-maturity-model/v1/index.md

 ##### Characteristics:

-* Platform adoption is self-sustaining –The primary driver for core adoption is not an external impetus or incentive which mandates users use the platform – rather it is the values of these platform offerings themselves which draws users to them.
+* Platform adoption is self-sustaining –The primary driver for core adoption is not an external impetus or incentive which mandates users use platform offerings – rather it is the values of these platform offerings themselves which draws users to them.
 * After using and appreciating one or some platform capabilities, users seek out others and find the experience is similar across capabilities - there is an expectation that an individual capability is not isolated, but one feature among a larger platform feature set.
 * Platform teams encourage the natural adoption of platforms by gathering user feedback, sharing roadmaps and maintaining open forums for conversation with users
 * Application and product teams value platform capabilities enough to pay for them, e.g., via a chargeback system